Responsible Use Policy

-- First offense – phone collected, parent signs out for it in the office; office detention
+- First offense – phone collected, the parent signs out for it in the office; office detention

-- Third offense - phone collected, parent signs out for it in the office; 5 days lunch ISS; phone will not be allowed at school or will be “parked” in the office all day
+- Third offense - phone collected, parent signs out for it in the office; 5 days lunch ISS; the phone will not be allowed at school or will be “parked” in the office all-day

 By logging into the HPISD wireless network, students are accepting the terms of the Highland Park Student Responsible Use Agreement.
 Once on the HPISD wireless network, all users will have filtered Internet access just as they would on a district-owned device.